smebad/PregniSense/README.md

 1. Loads medical knowledge from `data/*.txt`
 2. Builds vector index using LlamaIndex + HuggingFace embeddings
-3. User answers symptom questions
+3. User interacts with the assistant in a question-answer chat flow
-4. App classifies risk using simple logic
+4. App classifies risk using logic-based rules
 5. Passes full input to Gemini RAG engine for AI insight

 ---